"

 Concluding Thoughts

 While eigenvalues and eigenvectors may sound abstract, they are used to rotate, reflect, stretch, or compress data in coordinate-space by multiplying the individual data points by an eigenvector (x).
-The fact that the eigenvectors are in descending order of importance is what allows us to use this as a data reduction approach.

 We’ll see much more about eigenvectors when we discuss ordinations, particularly principal component analysis (PCA).